vertica/VerticaPy/docs/source/user_guide_introduction_best_practices.rst

     # Turning off SQL.
     vp.set_option("sql_on", False)

-To restrict the operation to specific columns in the ``vDataFrame``, provide the column names in the `columns` parameter:
+To restrict the operation to specific columns in the :py:mod:`vDataFrame`, provide the column names in the `columns` parameter:

 .. code-block:: python